leobezerra/academia/docs/index.md

 ### Spring 2025

-- I was invited to become the **Project Lead** at the **University of Stirling** for the "_PHAWM: Participatory Harm Auditing Workbenches and Methodologies_" research project, effective immediately.
-The project is starting its second year in April 2025 and will run until March 2028.
+- I was invited to become the **Project Lead** at the **University of Stirling** for the "_PHAWM: Participatory Harm Auditing Workbenches and Methodologies_" research project, from April 2025 on.
+The project is currently starting its second year and will run until March 2028.

 ### Winter 2025